LIT-Protocol/lit-js-sdk/api_docs.md

 ## LitNodeClient

 A LIT node client.
-Connects directly to the LIT nodes to store and retrieve encryption keys.
+Connects directly to the LIT nodes to store and retrieve encryption keys and signing requests.
 Only holders of an NFT that corresponds with a LIT may store and retrieve the keys.

 ### Parameters

-*   `config` **[Object][183]**  (optional, default `{alertWhenUnauthorized:true,minNodeCount:6,bootstrapUrls:['/dns4/node1.litgateway.com/tcp/9090/https/p2p-webrtc-direct/p2p/12D3KooWK1KtaAV5rWjbAmZcd62VYSmEz1k81jzr87JAcSS7rKdQ','/dns4/node1.litgateway.com/tcp/9091/https/p2p-webrtc-direct/p2p/QmfLL5EqgyJKrD1oe8ZFGLM7HXGadGuQR9RqEeM1hBVqtP','/dns4/node1.litgateway.com/tcp/9092/https/p2p-webrtc-direct/p2p/Qmeo7u9goqqKA3Fkj7VmT7EkpgtjZK6DaJBWYBGW5czo2A','/dns4/node1.litgateway.com/tcp/9093/https/p2p-webrtc-direct/p2p/QmVVtPgZWPNUmcPf57PWjij1kosrZhbHNgrMwkog1Eyn1H','/dns4/node1.litgateway.com/tcp/9094/https/p2p-webrtc-direct/p2p/QmRae8zUD7vdQjf4cAegtuFX78BfrWmdhdsVaWN9VDVFs9','/dns4/node1.litgateway.com/tcp/9095/https/p2p-webrtc-direct/p2p/QmU7e6JrtVt6PnpShJkdaN9W68eVX9JRxYxo9nVLupUGtG','/dns4/node1.litgateway.com/tcp/9096/https/p2p-webrtc-direct/p2p/QmZK4A6CRL8gcsooCpiWuxkguXJartbGDizjs7f11ALevm','/dns4/node1.litgateway.com/tcp/9097/https/p2p-webrtc-direct/p2p/QmUA9MUPs3eG7vcuQvZzwWEodzdW7xaDFyanpmuwjWEMk1','/dns4/node1.litgateway.com/tcp/9098/https/p2p-webrtc-direct/p2p/QmYJpEuUaojzYhWXShH29xQzXbJoS2YyKyEdkKP77nK1Q4','/dns4/node1.litgateway.com/tcp/9099/https/p2p-webrtc-direct/p2p/QmeJiT66sYz4P9y44W1LaoWjw42AefFxJnagyDCNpJys1w']}`)
+*   `config` **[Object][183]**  (optional, default `{alertWhenUnauthorized:true,minNodeCount:6,bootstrapUrls:['https://node2.litgateway.com:7370','https://node2.litgateway.com:7371','https://node2.litgateway.com:7372','https://node2.litgateway.com:7373','https://node2.litgateway.com:7374','https://node2.litgateway.com:7375','https://node2.litgateway.com:7376','https://node2.litgateway.com:7377','https://node2.litgateway.com:7378','https://node2.litgateway.com:7379']}`)

     *   `config.alertWhenUnauthorized` **[boolean][186]** Whether or not to show a JS alert() when a user tries to unlock a LIT but is unauthorized.
 If you turn this off, you should create an event listener for the "lit-authFailure" event on the document, and show your own error to the user. (optional, default `true`)
     *   `config.minNodeCount` **[number][185]** The minimum number of nodes that must be connected for the LitNodeClient to be ready to use. (optional, default `8`)